Symptoms of a Panic Attack

 - You are fainting

-- You are losing control
+- You lose control

 - Difficulty breathing

-- A racing heartbeat
+- Rapid heartbeat

 - Nausea or dizziness

-- Raised blood pressure
+- Increased blood pressure

 - Heat or cold